The Re-entry Music Salon Concert Series

 Saturday September 26, 6:00pm Join us for a fun-filled evening in the Lehr Gallery themed around a famous artist!
 Proceeds support the Museum’s educational programs.

 Building upon last year’s wildly successful Picasso-themed affair, the Susquehanna Art Museum’s A Night at the Museum will again feature food and fun related to a famous artist.
 Please join us for a delightful evening of cocktails, delicious hors d’oeuvres, live music by the Keating Jazz Orchestra, and your chance to help create an artistic masterpiece.
 Catering by JDK.
 Valet parking available.
 Your presence and participation will support the Museum’s educational programs for schools and engaging art exhibitions for the community.
 Find more information about this event here!

 Please check the Events Calendar for COVID-related Third in the Burg cancellations.
 Each third Friday of the month the Susquehanna Art Museum is open free of admission from 5:00 – 8:00pm thanks to the sponsorship of Messiah College.
 Visit our rotating exhibitions on view in four galleries, or browse the gift shop.
 Meet friends or stop in on your way to a movie or dinner in Midtown!
-3rd in the Burg! is the perfect opportunity to take a fresh look at art, and begin a dialog about it with a friend or fellow visitor.
+3rd in the Burg is the perfect opportunity to take a fresh look at art, and begin a dialog about it with a friend or fellow visitor.
 House Pianist Ralph Diekemper performs from 6:00 – 8:00pm.
 Click here to visit Ralph Diekemper’s website.